- 1 Top 7 Best RV Solar Panels Compared

 To be perfectly honest, WindyNation’s 100-watt polycrystalline solar panel isn’t much different, comparably, to the other panels on this list.
 WindyNation’s panel includes a charge controller, mounting hardware and the necessary cables — something much less common in the other panels.
 While it doesn’t have one of the best prices, it still has one of the highest values because of everything it includes.

-Yet, WindyNation’s panel comes bundled with everything you would need to install it including a charge controller equipped with an LCD readout display.
+Yet, WindyNation’s panel comes bundled as a solar kit with everything you would need to install it including a charge controller equipped with an LCD readout display.
 Also bundled is the mounting hardware, a 40 foot 12 AWG solar cable and all necessary MC4 connectors.
 So, depending on the price and your individual needs, WindyNation’s panel might be the better buy.
 Keep in mind, if you want the panel for other projects outside of RV use you’ll need some additional fuses.
 That said, the panel is durable and weather-resistant.

 #6 Richsolar 100 Watt Monocrystalline Solar Panel